bradfrost/atomic-design/chapter-2.md

 ## Templates
 {% include figure.html src="../images/content/atomic-design-templates.png" caption="templates" %}

 With templates, we break our biochemistry analogy to get into language that makes more sense to clients and final output.
-Templates are comprised mostly of organisms combined together to form page-level objects.
+Templates are composed mostly of organisms combined together to form page-level objects.

 Templates provide context for these relatively abstract molecules and organisms, which is helpful for designers and clients alike.